arielseidman/K-Means_Clustering/Plants_nb.md

 geographical structures of North America that are not immediately apparent from the raw data.
 I generate visualizations of the clustering results in R and Tableau.
-My analysis illustrates the relationship between the distribution of the plants and the geography of the territories in the data set.
+My analysis illustrates the relationship between the distribution of the plants and the geography of the regions in the data set.

-The data set comprises 34,781 plant genera and species, each associated with a list of territories where the plant is found.
-The dataset contains data from the 50 states in the United States, the Candian provinces, as well as other territories of North America.
-Each record contains the plant’s name along with the territories it inhabits, identified by abbreviations.
+The data set comprises 34,781 plant genera and species, each associated with a list of regions where the plant is found.
+The dataset contains data from the 50 states in the United States, the Candian provinces, as well as other regions of North America.
+Each record contains the plant’s name along with the regions it inhabits, identified by abbreviations.

-In this
-report, the words "state" and "territory" are used interchangably in variable names and names of other items in the code, as well as in text found in data visualizations.
-The words "state" and "territory" are used interchangably for brevity.
+In this report, the words "state" and "region" are used interchangably in variable names and names of other items in the code, as well as in text found in data visualizations.
+The words "state" and "region" are used interchangably for brevity.

 ### Loading and Transforming Data Into Presence-Absence Matrix